»Together We Can Make A Difference!«

 We believe that everyone must contribute to creating a better world – both in terms of the environment and our fellow human beings.
 We are working in our daily activities to contribute to a sustainable future by reducing paper consumption, recycling and by using eco-friendly goods as far as possible.
 In our comprehensive environmental and responsibility policies, our suppliers too must weigh environmental considerations in everything from business travel and transport, to the choice of materials.
 In recent years we have conducted a number of charity projects together with our collaborative partners under the slogan “Together We Can Make A Difference™”.

-Throughout 2018, we have chosen to contribute to We Effect and their long-term development work, focusing on innovation, education and financial aid.
+Throughout 2018, we chose to contribute to We Effect and their long-term development work, focusing on innovation, education and financial aid.
 For each participant at our seminars throughout the year, as well as at our reception during the INTA conference, we donate funds for people around the world to find a way out of poverty.
 Our commitment ensured that 730 women in Cambodia got the education to join a savings and loan group.

 We Effect is an aid organization that has been thinking and acting long-term since 1958 – to achieve permanent changes.
 Help to self-help is the guiding principle in their work in 25 countries in four continents.
 Their efforts are mostly focused on rural development, housing, gender equality and access to land.